ptone/BirdFish/docs/installation.rst

 Install Birdfish
 ----------------

+[**note** for now the only way to install BirdFish is from GitHub, once a true release is cut, pip installs will be available]

 If you haven't already, install the birdfish python module.
 This is best accomplished by just running ``pip install birdfish``.
 However if you are